 J.P.
-Band discusses how 43% of cyber attacks are targeted towards small businesses, with 60% of these companies closing within six months of the breach.
-Unfortunately for startups the number of cyber security experts available is low, with a huge gap between the demand and the number of specialists out there.
-This is why cyber security has become one of the most sought after skills in business with more and more people studying it.
-To get a sense of the demand, Udemy has over 971,000 students currently studying cyber security through various courses.
-These topics include everything from preventing hacking to recognizing different types of malware attacks.
-With the growing number of cyber attacks happening to small businesses, having a cyber security expert not only ensures that your startup stays afloat, it also protects the information of all your customers and clients.
+Band discusses how 43% of cyber-attacks are targeted towards small businesses, with 60% of these companies closing within six months of the breach.
+Unfortunately for startups, the number of cybersecurity experts available is low, with a huge gap between the demand and the number of specialists out there.
+With the growing number of cyber-attacks happening to small businesses, having a cybersecurity expert not only ensures that your startup stays afloat, but it also protects the information of all your customers and clients.
 Having an expert in this field is the best way to protect your credibility and the company.

-The role of the startup lawyer is extremely vital especially during the infancy period of the startup.
-The ownership of the company will by and large be determined by the legal documents that were initially drafted as well as the terms negotiated with investors.
-Tech Crunch emphasizes the fact that the lawyer in your startup team drafts the definitive documents, which determine how the startup operates.
-The legal expert is there to represent the collective interests of the founders ensuring that you always get the best deal possible and are protected against any legal issues.
+The role of the startup lawyer is extremely vital, especially during the infancy period of the company.
+The ownership of the startup will, by and large, be determined by the legal documents that were initially drafted.
+An article on Strategy and Business Magazine highlights how lawyers working for startups must focus on helping the business exploit potential wins rather than focus on preventing losses.
+Their judgment must evaluate options that won’t curtail the growth of the startup nor risk non-compliance.
+The legal expert is there to represent the collective interests of the founders, ensuring that you always get the best deal possible and are protected against any legal issues.